 The words scraped the inside of his skull, a spider building a web within his brain.
 You’ll never go back there.

 Could he turn his back on his home?
 His family?
 His decision to flee had been impulsive, his reach for Adam instinctive.
-He’d needed Adam, in that moment, and had found the safety and surety he’d needed.
+He’d needed Adam, in that moment, and he may need Adam for the rest of life, may need him like the sun needed sand and the wind.

-And he’d walked out.
-He walked out on his uncle, the man who raised him, who brought him from boy to man.
+But he’d walked out on his family.
+He walked out on his uncle, the man who raised him, who loved him, who cherished him, who brought him from boy to man.

 It is permissible to kill these people.